1Password/scim-examples/kubernetes/README.md

 This is a one-time operation to change the deployment and service names of the SCIM Bridge so they are more easily identifiable to administrators.

+### March 2021 Upgrade Changes (SCIM Bridge 2.0)

+As of March 2021, the environment variables `OP_REDIS_HOST` and `OP_REDIS_PORT` have been deprecated and replaced with `OP_REDIS_URL`.
+Ensure that your `op-scim-config.yaml` file has changed to reflect this new environment variable, and reapplied to your pods with `kubectl apply -f op-scim-config.yaml`.

 ## Advanced deployments

 The following are helpful tips in case you wish to perform an advanced deployment.